alexjoverm/blog/source/_posts/Tree-shaking-with-Webpack-2-TypeScript-and-Babel.md

 ### 3. Let's see the results

-Now, when you have your `webpack.config.js` setup, if you run `webpack`, you'll see within the generated output an unsued harmony comment, like:
+Now, when you have your `webpack.config.js` setup, if you run `webpack`, you'll see within the generated output an unused harmony comment, like:

 ```javascript
 ...